Pobol y Cwm: Broadcast

-Three episodes are produced each week, broadcast at 8pm between Tuesdays and Thursdays, a reduction from a fifth episode in 2019, and a reduction from a fourth episode in 2021.
+Three episodes are produced each week, broadcast on S4C at 8pm on Tuesdays, Wednesday and Thursdays and uploaded to BBC iPlayer at 6am the same day.
 In addition, a weekly omnibus with in-vision English subtitles airs on Sunday evenings.

+The show previously aired five episodes a week, which was reduced to four in 2019.
 On 18 March 2020 it was announced that filming would be suspended in the light of the spread of COVID-19 until further notice.
 The number of episodes being broadcast would be also be reduced to two per week "so that we can ensure the audience can continue to enjoy Pobol y Cwm in their homes for as long as possible."
 The episodes were shown on Tuesdays and Thursdays in the usual time slot.
 In June 2020, it was announced that Pobol y Cwm would go on a transmission break following the broadcast on 16 June 2020.
 A behind-the-scenes show, Pobol y Cwm: Y Cymeriadau, aired in the show's place during the transmission break.
 Every episode featured an exclusive interview with the show's cast, with 12 episodes being shown.
 The soap also aired a repeat of "iconic" episodes from the past.

 Five months later, it was confirmed that there were plans for a return to production.
 When production recommenced, social distancing measures were utilised and the cast were required to do their own hair and make-up, which is normally done by a make-up artist.
-Filming recommenced on 10 August 2020, with new episodes airing twice a week from 8 September 2020, increasing to four in January 2021.
+Filming recommenced on 10 August 2020, with new episodes airing twice a week from 8 September 2020.
+The show confirmed a new, permanent schedule of three weekly episodes from November 2021 onwards.

-Outside of Wales
+Outside Wales

 For a brief period in 1992, the series was broadcast at a 7pm slot on Nederland 3, under the title De vallei (The Valley).
 The British producers commissioned a promotional tape featuring facets of Welsh culture, preceding the first episode broadcast by the channel on 11 August 1992.

 In 1994, it was briefly shown across the rest of the United Kingdom on BBC Two with English subtitles.
 This networked run started on 10 January 1994, in a daily afternoon slot four times a week from Monday to Thursday for about three months on an "experimental basis".
 The episodes were nine months behind the Welsh broadcast.
 The run was preceded by an introductory programme about the series which was aired on 6 January.
 The final episode to air on BBC Two was broadcast on 15 April.

 This had not been the first time it was shown outside of Wales as the programme was shown on BBC1 in England until 1982, ending a few months before the launch of S4C.